+Single Vision Lenses, up to \$ 35.00

+Bifocal Lenses, up to \$ 50.00

+Trifocal Lenses, up to \$ 60.00

+Lenticular Lenses, up to \$ 90.00

+Contact Lenses - necessary \$170.00

+Contact Lenses - cosmetic \$ 90.00

-Examination up to \$35.00
+Frames, up to \$ 35.00

-Materials

-Single Vision Lenses, up to Bifocal Lenses, up to Trifocal Lenses, up to Lenticular Lenses, up to Contact Lenses - necessary Contact Lenses - cosmetic Frames, up to \$35.00 \$50.00 \$60.00 \$90.00 \$170.00 \$90.00 \$35.00

-(E) Eligibility for Dental and Vision Insurance.
-Employees shall become eligible for dental and vision benefits on the first of the month following the date upon which they complete ninety (90) days of continuous City service.
+- (E) Eligibility for Dental and Vision Insurance.
+Employees shall become eligible for dental and vision benefits on the first of the month following the date upon which they complete ninety (90) days of continuous City service. - (F) The parties will execute a Letter of Agreement prior to the effective date of the Agreement obligating the City to provide hearing aid benefits to CWA bargaining unit employees through the Ohio AFSCME Care Plan on the same basis that the City funds and provides benefits for employees represented by AFSCME Local 1632.